 - How ETIAS will affect traveling with your family to Europe.

-There are currently tens of nationalities that are allowed into the Schengen territory without a visa.
+There are many nationalities that are allowed into the Schengen territory without a visa.
 The ETIAS program is an electronic visa waiver that will allow eligible foreign citizens to register before traveling to Europe.

 ETIAS is not a visa.
-This means that if you’re currently able to enter Europe without a visa, you will not lose your visa-free status starting from late 2022.
+This means that if you’re currently able to enter Europe without a visa, you will not lose your visa-free status starting in 2024.
 However, ETIAS will be mandatory.
 You will need to register with the system and obtain the visa waiver before arriving at the border.
+Keep in mind that a similar travel authorization system is already in place in the US, Canada and Australia for foreign visitors from visa-exempt nations.

 Fortunately, the ETIAS application will be completed entirely online.
 You won’t need to see a travel agent or visit a European embassy.
 You can submit the form and relevant documents (like copies of your passport) from anywhere in the world as long as you have access to a reliable internet connection.

-Once you have your ETIAS visa waiver, you will be able to visit Europe for up to 90 days for tourism and business purposes.
+Once visitors have an ETIAS visa waiver, they will be able to visit Europe for up to 90 days for tourism and business purposes.
 You will only need one ETIAS in order to visit all Schengen countries.
+You can leave and return with the same ETIAS visa for three years or until your passport expires.

 Why Is ETIAS Coming into Effect for Travel to Europe?

-Even though the application is easy and quick to complete, you may be wondering the point of introducing one more bureaucratic step for travelers who are now able to visit Europe visa-free.
+Even though the application is easy and quick to complete, you may be wondering about the point of introducing one more bureaucratic step for travelers who are now able to visit Europe visa-free.

 The ETIAS system and the new technologies used by the program will benefit Europe and its foreign visitors in several ways.